• Skip to main content

 Diapers – Disposable or washable dog diapers are designed to pull moisture away from the body.
 They need to be changed often, to prevent urine scald.
 Also consider overnight diapers for extra absorbency.

-Belly Bands – This product is for male dogs.
-It wraps around the lower belly of a dog and works with an absorbent pad that’s tossed after each use.
-Two brands I like are from Handicappedpets.com and Barkertime.
+Belly Bands – This is an incontinence product for male dogs.
+It’s a band that wraps around the lower belly of a dog and works with an absorbent pad to catch and absorb urine.

 Dog Wheelchair – One pet owner discovered that when her dog was upright in his cart, he was able to fully empty his bladder.
 This cut down on urinary tract infections.